Online AutoML: An adaptive AutoML framework for online learning: Conclusion

 We defined a rich pipeline search space that includes many online learning algorithms, ensembles, data and feature preprocessing steps.
 Our framework includes three strategies to update the currently used pipelines after drift is detected: \textit{Basic}, which fits a new pipeline every time drift is detected and replaces the old one; \textit{Model Store}, which keeps a memory of the best performing prior pipelines and selects the best current one; and \textit{Ensemble}, which makes a backup ensemble from the best prior pipelines.

 We evaluate the developed method on both real-world and artificial data streams with concept drift and compare its performance with several baselines and state-of-the-art systems.
 The results show that OAML-Ensemble performs consistently well on data with various kinds of concept drift, while OAML-Model Store performs best when there are cyclic/seasonal processes underlying the data stream.
 We also examine how OAML behaves by tracking the underlying changes in the generated pipelines through time.
-Our results show that there is no one online algorithm that is optimal across the life cycle of a data stream.
+Our results show that there is no online algorithm that is optimal across the life cycle of a data stream.
 As the data changes over time, online learners in these pipelines are either replaced, or their hyperparameters are re-optimized to adapt to the changing data.
-This demonstrates the benefits of automating both algorithm selection and hyperparameter tuning for online learning, unlike several previous studies that focus only on either one of these.
+This demonstrates the benefits of automating both algorithm selection and hyperparameter tuning for online learning, in contrast to previous studies that focused only on either one of these.
+Currently, OAML budgets a process time for the pipeline search, which is not needed in the baseline online learners.
+Yet, it is possible to advance OAML by eliminating the need for the initial waiting time for the first pipeline search and applying a continuous search algorithm that can handle data flow by sample instead of batch.
+In addition, currently available public data streams do not suffice to understand the importance of preprocessing in the search space, which requires further collection of imperfect, concept drift data.
 In all, we believe that this work opens up interesting avenues for further research.

 \bmhead{Acknowledgments}